jbusecke/cookiecutter-science-project/build_components_from_scratch.md

     - sphinxcontrib-srclinks

 ```
-Build the environment with `conda create env -f docs/environment.yml`, and activate it with `conda activate <repo>_docs`
+Build the environment with `conda create env -f docs/environment.yml`, and activate it with `conda activate <repo>_docs`.
+> For an even faster build try out `mamba create env -f docs/environment.yml` instead.

 3. Setup the folder structure with `sphinx-quickstart`
 4. Populate your docs with `.rst` and `.ipynb` files